Adiabatic electron transfer

-Adiabatic electron-transfer is a type of oxidation-reduction processes.
+In chemistry, adiabatic electron-transfer is a type of oxidation-reduction process.
 The mechanism is ubiquitous in nature in both the inorganic and biological spheres.
 Adiabatic electron-transfers proceed without making or breaking chemical bonds.
 Adiabatic electron-transfer can occur by either optical or thermal mechanisms.
-Electron transfer during a collision between an oxidant and a reductant occurs adiabatically on a continuous potential-energy surface.
+Electron transfer during a collision between an oxidant and a reductant occurs adiabatically on a continuous potential energy surface.

 History

 Noel Hush is often credited with formulation of the theory of adiabatic electron-transfer.

 Figure 1 sketches the basic elements of adiabatic electron-transfer theory.
 Two chemical species (ions, molecules, polymers, protein cofactors, etc.) labelled D (for “donor”) and A (for “acceptor”) become a distance R apart, either through collisions, covalent bonding, location in a material, protein or polymer structure, etc. A and D have different chemical environments.
 Each polarizes their surrounding condensed media.
 Electron-transfer theories describe the influence of a variety of parameters on the rate of electron-transfer.
 All electrochemical reactions occur by this mechanism.
 Adiabatic electron-transfer theory stresses that intricately coupled to such charge transfer is the ability of any D-A system to absorb or emit light.
 Hence fundamental understanding of any electrochemical process demands simultaneous understanding of the optical processes that the system can undergo.